customerio/cio-sdk-tools/README.md

 # cio-sdk-tools

-## ⚠️ Warning
-This tool is a work in progress.
+## 🚧 This tool is a work in progress.
 For feedback or feature requests, [open an issue](https://github.com/customerio/cio-sdk-tools/issues/new).
-The tool aims to diagnose common integration scenarios, but advanced or custom implementations might require manual troubleshooting.
+The tool aims to diagnose common scenarios when integrating the Customer.io mobile SDK in your mobile app.
+Keep in mind that advanced or custom implementations might require manual troubleshooting.

+The tool caters to React Native, Flutter, and iOS Native applications.
+If you're using a different framework, you can still use the tool to diagnose your iOS Native integration.

+The tool currently recognizes:
+- **Cocoapods**

+(Note: Swift Package Manager (SPM) is not supported at this time.)

 ## What It Does
 The tool assists in diagnosing and troubleshooting the Customer.io mobile SDK installations.
 It examines:

 1. **Project Setup**: Recognizing your mobile framework, such as React Native.
-2. **SDK Initialization**: Verification of the SDK's initiation within key project files.
+2. **SDK Initialization**: Verification of the SDK's initiation within key project files based on our setup guide recommendations.
 3. **Push Notification Setup**:
     - Validation of the presence and correct embedding of Notification Service Extensions.
     - Verification of deployment target versions to ensure compatibility with the CIO SDK.